Rui-Zzhang/Rstudio_practice2/README.md

 Hello everyone

-This is my first time using Github, so far so good!
+First time creating a Github repo, so far so good!